sheehaab/Tic-Tac-Toe/README.md

 * [Contact](#contact)

 ## General info
-I made this project to improve my skills in javaScript in general, Also to specifcally improve the knowledge of objects in javaScript and how the constructor is used in javaScript, Also learn about factories and module design pattern and when to use factories and module, It was so much fun and intersting journey to make it.
+I made this project to improve my skills in javaScript in general, Also to specifically improve the knowledge of objects in javaScript and how the constructor is used in javaScript, Also learn about factories and module design pattern and when to use factories and module, It was so much fun and interesting journey to make it.

 ## Screenshots
 ![The Main Screen](images/outer-view.jpg)